 People commonly use the terms “producer” and “DJ” as synonyms, but there’s a fundamental difference between the two.

-So, the next time someone asks you (and they probably will) who your favorite EDM DJ is, they’ll most likely be thinking of a producer.
+So, the next time someone asks you who your favorite EDM DJ is, they’ll most likely be thinking of a producer.

 Where the Sounds Come From: The Story of MIDI

-In other words, the same information can be used for a wide range of colorful synths, beats, glitches, etc.
+In other words, the same information is used for a wide range of colorful synths, beats, glitches, etc.

 Generally speaking, computers produced by Apple are more reliable, and that is the reason why they are the “weapon of choice” of many famous EDM artists.

 Things to have in mind when purchasing a computer for music production: